aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 files section is for loading files with global php functions

 repositories section is for instructing composer to look for a package to install from the repo location first

+the bin section lists binary executables installed by the package in a vendor/bin directory

 the config section contains the following settings: